Van Life Europe: 8 months & 12 countries in a campervan

 - Costa Blanca Spain (November–March): 18–22 °C during the day, almost no rain, many camper communities (Benidorm region).

-- Algarve Portugal: Similar temperatures, with the eastern Algarve even warmer than the west.
-Tavira is a popular wintering spot.
+- Algarve, Portugal: Similar temperatures, eastern Algarve even warmer than west.
+Tavira is a wintering hotspot.

-- Andalusia (Mojacar, Cabo de Gata): The warmest and driest than Portugal.
+- Andalusia (Mojácar, Cabo de Gata): Warmest, drier than Portugal.

 - Southern Italy (Calabria): Good, but 10°C cooler than Spain.